omgnetwork/omgnetwork.github.io/docs/contracts/morevp.md

 ### Bond sharing
 One way to partially mitigate this attack is for each user who piggybacks to cover some portion of an `exit bond`.
-This cuts the per-person value of `exit bond` proportionally to the number of users who have piggybacked.
+This cuts the per-person value of the `exit bond` proportionally to the number of users who have piggybacked.
 Note that this is stronger mitigation the more users are piggybacking on the exit and would not have any impact if only a single user starts the exit/piggybacks.

 ### Small Exit Bond